Events & Performances

 Musician | Composer | Educator | Recording Engineer/Producer

-guitar, bass, piano, percussion, rubab (roo-bob) and dutar (doo-tar).
+Guitar, bass, piano, percussion, rubab (roo-bob) and dutar (doo-tar).

 Berklee College of Music Alumnus (Jazz Composition/Music Education) E. Shawn Qaissaunee has been in demand as a multi-instrumentalist and composer for nearly thirty years.
 Sought out for his talents on guitar, bass, piano and both the rubab and dutar, instruments from his native Afghanistan, Shawn is known for his musical sensitivity, lyricism and spirited drive to create excitement among listeners and fellow musicians.